neophob/ExpeditInvaders/README.md

 Check out the **Blog** entry about ExpeditInvaders: http://neophob.com/2012/08/expeditinvaders-the-spiced-up-ikea-shelf/

-If you like ExpeditInvaders and want to support me, check out my **shop** at: http://pixelinvaders.ch/?page_id=390
+If you like ExpeditInvaders and want to support me, check out my **Shop** at: http://pixelinvaders.ch/?page_id=390

 # HowTo